 The laryngopharynx is the last and lowest of the three pharyngeal sections and it stretches from the oropharynx above, continuing into the larynx below.
 Anteriorly the larynx and epiglottis form and continue caudally.
 Posteriorly and laterally the mucosa covered middle and inferior pharyngeal constrictors are evident.

 The arterial supply of the pharynx in its entirety includes the ascending pharyngeal artery, the ascending palatine artery, the tonsillar artery, the pharyngeal artery, the superior thyroid artery and the inferior thyroid artery.

-The motor and sensory innervation of the pharynx is split between the pharyngeal branch of the glossopharyngeal nerve (CN IX), the pharyngeal branch of the vagus nerve (CN X) and the cranial part of the spinal accessory nerve (CN XI).
+The motor and sensory innervation of the pharynx is split between the pharyngeal branches of the glossopharyngeal nerve (CN IX), the pharyngeal branches of the vagus nerve (CN X) and the cranial part of the spinal accessory nerve (CN XI).
 These three branches form the pharyngeal nervous plexus.

 Pharyngitis is the inflammation of the pharynx and is the most common cause of patients complaining about having a sore throat.
 It is classed as an upper respiratory tract infection and can be acute or chronic.